cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 You can get more details about nginx-ingress and how it works from the [documentation for nginx-ingress](https://kubernetes.github.io/ingress-nginx/).

-Use `helm` to install an Nginx Ingress controller:
+Use `helm` to install an NGINX Ingress controller:

 ```bash
 $ helm install stable/nginx-ingress --name quickstart